 Pastor Mike Everett and his warm, beautiful wife, Camila, became good friends with my parents, and their five-year-old son and I became inseparable.

-“Lay!”
+“Lae!”
 Grandpa exclaimed when I joined him in the family room.
-“Lay” was his pronunciation of “Rea.”
-Replacing R sounds with L sounds tended to happen with Asians who struggled with the unfamiliarity of the English language.
-Grandpa used to call me by my given name, the one he and Grandma gifted me, but one day, he transitioned over to Lay and never went back.
+“Lae” was his pronunciation of “Rae.”
+Replacing R sounds with L sounds tended to happen with Asians unfamiliar with the English language.
+Grandpa used to call me by my given name, the one he and Grandma gifted me, but one day, he transitioned over to Lae and never went back.

 In his native tongue, he asked, “Where have you been?”

-Though responding in Grandpa’s native tongue was always a stretch for me, I welcomed the practice, anyways.
+Though responding in our language was always a stretch for me, I welcomed the practice.
 “Uhm,” I started, but didn’t feel like answering, “Just spying on Alex and his gf,” so I opted for, “I was just getting ready upstairs.”

 “Are you sure you weren’t peering out your window at Alex and his girlfriend?” he asked.